ballerina-platform/module-ballerinax-salesforce/README.md

 # Salesforce Connector

-The Salesforce connector allows you to CRUD operations for SObjects, query using SOQL, search using SOSL, describe SObjects and organizational data through the Salesforce REST API.
+The Salesforce connector allows you to perform CRUD operations for SObjects, query using SOQL, search using SOSL, and describe SObjects and organizational data through the Salesforce REST API.
 It handles OAuth 2.0 authentication.

 ## Compatibility